SafetyCulture/.github/SECURITY.md

 When the SafetyCulture security team receives a security issue report, they will assign it to a primary handler.
 This person will coordinate the fix and release process, and provide updates throughout where we can.

-We operate a coordinated disclosure model, and appreciate discretion while we work on a fix for reported issues.

 ## Comments on this Policy

 If you have any suggestions on how this process could be improved please submit a pull request.